 There are countless types of salt on Earth, so if you know some special variety of salt, don’t hesitate to share it with other readers and me.
 You should try some suggested salt to change your meal flavor slightly.

-Feel free to hit the subscribe button for more fascinating culinary posts.
+Feel free to leave a comment and hit the subscribe button for more fascinating culinary posts.
 I’m sure the next writings will wow you with exciting information.
 Goodbye and see you next time!